 The Goodfriend scheme seems problematic as, if the vintages of Fed notes ("vintage" meaning the time since the tax was last paid) are known, then notes should trade at different prices.
 This of course messes up the whole currency system, according to which the denominations are set up so that it's easy to make change - seems hard to do that if one note marked with a 10 trades at 97% of the value of another note marked with a 10, for example.
 All of these schemes will not make things any better for banks, who are in part selling a convenience to small depositors - the right to exchange their deposits one-for-one with currency, which these people find useful for making transactions.
 And people and firms are quite ingenious when it comes to getting around regulations.
 If a negative interest regime is in place for a long time (something of course the advocates don't imagine, but no one in Japan imagined they would have interest rates close to zero for over 20 years either), this creates profit opportunities for various types of cash hoarding operations.
 Hoarding cash is an activity subject to increasing returns.
 A financial intermediary could, in principle, set itself up as a simple currency warehouse, supplying safekeeping services, and make a profit in such an environment.
 Of course, AKKG, or people like them, could think up many ingenious ways to thwart such arbitrage schemes.

 But would all this be worth it?
 In the process we would put sand in the gears of financial institutions that are serving a useful social function, and for what?
 We're going to have better monetary policy, apparently.
 This part of the story gets a bit complicated.
 Academic Keynesian economics is a well-defined thing - it's clear what it is, and you can evaluate it and determine for yourself whether or not it's useful.
 Keynesian economics in practice can sometimes be a completely different beast, saturated with myth rather than science.
 One myth is that, in reducing nominal interest rates, we can have our cake and eat it too.
 Conventional wisdom seems to be that reducing nominal interest rates increases inflation and reduces unemployment.
 That's just Phillips curve logic, right?
 Wrong.
 Even in basic New Keynesian (NK) models with Phillips curves, lower nominal interest rates make inflation go down - that's basic neo-Fisherism.
 The Fisher effect is ubiquitous in models, and it's there in the data too.
 Here's an example.
-Data for Switzerland on the overnight nominal interest rate and inflation look like this:
+Data for Switzerland on the overnight nominal interest rate and inflation look like this: The Swiss went to negative interest rates at the beginning of 2015.
+Since then inflation has also been below zero.
+Of course, monetary policy isn't the only factor affecting the inflation rate.
+There is substantial variation in inflation in the chart, but you can see the trend.
+Negative nominal interest rates for 21 months in Switzerland are hardly making inflation explode.

 As is well-known, a belief that low nominal interest rates cause high inflation inevitably leads to self-perpetuating low nominal interest rates and low inflation.
 That's part of the force behind the negative nominal interest rate lobby.
 Surely, they think, pushing interest rates into negative territory will cure the low-inflation problem.
 Well, sorry, adding another hole to your shoe doesn't fix your shoe.